Akinwahab/My-first-Python-Projects/README.md

  5. Turtle Crossing Game
 and Alot more

+### Tkinter Applications
+1. Pomodoro App
+2. Password Manager App
+3. Flash Card App for language learning and alot more to come

+### SMTP and API works
+1. Iss Overhead notifier
+2. Quiz app with Trivia Api
+and alot more to come

+### Web Application
+*** - Coming Soon ***

 ---

 ## 🔜 Upcoming Projects

-Watch out for more games, quiz applications, interactive interfaces, User applications ...and more!
+Watch out for more games, quiz applications, interactive interfaces, User applications, Web applications ...and more!

 ---